sergioCap/SE2project/UseCases_details.md

 #### Flow of events
 * (it's necessary that the system knows the position of the user and send ONLY the infos about the car close to him or it sends all the cars?)
+Sergio: I would suggest that the system checks user's position using GPS and shows an area around him on the map
 * view a map of the area around of the user position and show a pin with the symbol of a car in each position in which is parked an available car.
-* clicking on a pin, the details of that cars are showen: battery level and position.
-A button for reserving that car is showen.
+* clicking on a pin, the details of that car are shown: battery level and position.
+A button for reserving that car is shown.
-* A back button is available on the detail page
+* A back button is available on the detail page (comment: is it a step of the flow?)

 #### Exit conditions
-The user click on the button to reserve a car or to the back button.
+The user clicks on the button to reserve a car or to the back button.
+(question: it seems to be the last step of the flow, shouldn't exit condition be the result of the flow of events considering RASD samples?)

+---

+### Name
+User starts using a car

+#### Actors
+User, system

+#### Entry Conditions
+The user has reserved a car and has reached it within one hour after the reservation

+#### Flow of events
+* The user arrives close to the car and notifies the system by clicking the Unlock button
+* The system verifies user position using GPS
+* The system checks last registered position of the car accessing to the third part data collector
+* After comparing the two positions if the difference results to be less than or equal to 10 meters the car unlocks
+* The user opens and starts the car

+#### Exit conditions
+No exit condition?

+#### Exceptions
+The user is not close to the car: the system denies the access to the car and provides a message to the user asking him to get closer in order to unlock.

+---

+### Name
+User finishes using the car

+#### Actors
+User, system

+#### Entry Conditions
+The user has started using a car

+#### Flow of events
+* The user parks the car, stops it and gets out of it.
+* The user clicks the End button to inform the system.
+* The system checks the position of the car and ensures it is in a safe parking area.
+* The system locks the car and marks it as available again.

+#### Exit conditions
+The system shows the user informations about his last trip, such as total price, taking into account collected discounts

+#### Exceptions
+The user is trying to park in a non-safe parking area: the system informs the user that he can't end the reservation and has to move the car in an allowed place.

 ---